Zaire ebolavirus: Genome

 Each virion contains one molecule of linear, single-stranded, negative-sense RNA, 18,959 to 18,961 nucleotides in length.
 The 3′ terminus is not polyadenylated and the 5′ end is not capped.
 This viral genome codes for seven structural proteins and one non-structural protein.
 The gene order is 3′ – leader – NP – VP35 – VP40 – GP/sGP – VP30 – VP24 – L – trailer – 5′; with the leader and trailer being non-transcribed regions, which carry important signals to control transcription, replication, and packaging of the viral genomes into new virions.
 Sections of the NP, VP35 and the L genes from filoviruses have been identified as endogenous in the genomes of several groups of small mammals.

-It was found that 472 nucleotides from the 3' end and 731 nucleotides from the 5' end are sufficient for replication of a viral "minigenome", though not sufficient for infection.
+It was found that 472 nucleotides from the 3' end and 731 nucleotides from the 5' end are sufficient for replication of a viral "minigenome".
 Virus sequencing from 78 patients with confirmed Ebola virus disease, representing more than 70% of cases diagnosed in Sierra Leone from late May to mid-June 2014, provided evidence that the 2014 outbreak was no longer being fed by new contacts with its natural reservoir.
 Using third-generation sequencing technology, investigators were able to sequence samples as quickly as 48 hours.
 Like other RNA viruses, Ebola virus mutates rapidly, both within a person during the progression of disease and in the reservoir among the local human population.
-The observed mutation rate of 2.0 x 10^{−3} substitutions per site per year is as fast as that of seasonal influenza.
+The observed mutation rate of 2.0 × 10^{−3} substitutions per site per year is as fast as that of seasonal influenza.